 Students will be able to communicate their designs bringing on point arguments.
-They will be asked to use specific terminology and they will be tested in order to make them stand for their projects or renegotiate them.
+They will be asked to use specific terminology.
+They'll be tested in order to understand whether to stand for their projects or renegotiate them.

 Learning skills

 Students will learn how to approach questions related to materials and production processes.
 They will know how to be in charge of their own design decisions, mostly production related ones.
 They will learn how to build up the production network needed to achieve their design goals, involving experts, craftsmen and other designers.